Preedie/T2A2-WebserverAPI/Docs/README.md

 - The request library will be used for making HTTP requests and routing them to the appropriate view functions.

+6. JWT Token
+- This will allow for the user to be given a secure token that will authorize them to use the application, this stops any melicious intent users to post reviews or rating bomb movies saved in the database through requiring the JWT token which is generated upon registering (creating) a new user.

 # Features, Purpose and Function of ORM in Application

 ## Features: